-Anorexia (an-o-REK-see-uh) nervosa often referred to as anorexia is an eating disorder that is distinguished by an abnormally low body weight.
-Anorexia is a far less common in males than in females, with the general clinical population reflecting approximately a 10:1 female-to-male ratio.
-0.9% of American women suffer from anorexia in their lifetime.
+Anorexia Nervosa often referred to as anorexia is an eating disorder that is distinguished by restrictive eating.
+Anorexia is far less common in males than in females.
 Anorexia can affect people of all ages, genders, sexual orientations, races, and ethnicities.
 Although the disorder most frequently begins during adolescence, an increasing number of children and older adults are also being diagnosed with anorexia.
 Just because a person is not immensely underweight or a person is not visibly emaciated, does not mean they do not suffer from anorexia.
-Studies have found that larger-bodied individuals can also have anorexia, although they may be less likely to be diagnosed due to cultural prejudice against fat and obesity.
+Studies have found that individuals of all body types can have anorexia.

-Anorexia (an-o-REK-see-uh) nervosa is an eating disorder that is distinguished by an abnormally low body weight, intense fear of gaining weight, and a distorted perception of weight.
-People with anorexia spend a large part of their life doing what they can to control their right and go through extremes to keep their weight low.
+Anorexia Nervosa is an eating disorder that is distinguished by restrictive eating, intense fear of gaining weight, and a distorted perception of weight.
+People with anorexia spend a large part of their life doing what they can to control their rights and go to extremes to keep their weight low.
 Their focus on their weight is so severe that it interferes with their life and is dangerous to their physical health.
-Anorexia is not about food, but related to an inability to handle extreme emotional problems in a healthy manner.
+Anorexia is not about food, but related to an inability to handle extreme emotional stressors healthily.

-Anorexia nervosa common begins during adolescence or young adulthood.
-It is rare that it begins before puberty or after the age 40.
+Anorexia nervosa commonly begins during adolescence or young adulthood.
+It rarely begins before puberty or after the age of 40.
 The onset of this disorder is often associated with a stressful life event, like leaving home for college.
-There may be a genetic component to those are at higher risk of developing anorexia.
+There may be a genetic component to those who are at higher risk of developing anorexia.
 It is still not clear which genes are involved.
 People that have a genetic tendency toward perseverance, perfectionism, and sensitivity are all traits associated with anorexia.
 Other people with anorexia may have obsessive-compulsive personality traits, which contribute to their ability to stick to strict diets.
 High levels of anxiety play a role in their ability to engage in restrictive eating.
-Finally, in the modern Western world there is an emphasis and pressure on being thin.
+Finally, in the modern Western world, there is an emphasis and pressure on being thin.
 Being thin is attributed to being successful and beautiful, and striving toward this goal may play a role.

 There are several physical symptoms related to anorexia nervosa.
 They may include: